antonhornquist/Grrr-sc/README.md

 ## Classes

-* View - Abstract superclass.
+* GRView - Abstract superclass.
 Represents a 2D grid of backlit buttons.
-	* Button - A button that may span over several rows and columns.
+	* GRButton - A button that may span over several rows and columns.
-	* AbstractToggle
+	* GRAbstractToggle
-		* Toggle
+		* GRToggle
-			* VToggle
+			* GRVToggle
-			* HToggle
+			* GRHToggle
-		(* AbstractRangeToggle (rename to RangeToggleBase?))
+		(* GRAbstractRangeToggle (rename to GRRangeToggleBase?))
-			(* VRangeToggle)
+			(* GRVRangeToggle)
-			(* HRangeToggle)
+			(* GRHRangeToggle)
-		(* SliderBase)
+		(* GRSliderBase)
-			(* VSlider)
+			(* GRVSlider)
-			(* HSlider)
+			(* GRHSlider)
-	(* Keyboard)
+	(* GRKeyboard)
-	* ContainerView - Abstract class for views that may contain other views.
+	* GRContainerView - Abstract class for views that may contain other views.
-		* TopView - This is the topmost view in a view tree and typically the view to which controllers attach.
+		* GRTopView - This is the topmost view in a view tree and typically the view to which controllers attach.
 The view cannot be added as a child to any other view.
-		* MultiButtonView - A grid of buttons of the same size.
+		* GRMultiButtonView - A grid of buttons of the same size.

-		* MultiToggleView - An array of vertical or horizontal toggles of the same size.
+		* GRMultiToggleView - An array of vertical or horizontal toggles of the same size.
-		* Switcher - A container that only have one child view active at any given time.
+		* GRSwitcher - A container that only have one child view active at any given time.
 Has convenience methods for changing which child view is active.
-* Controller - Abstract superclass.
+* GRController - Abstract superclass.
 Represents a device that may attach to and control part of or an entire view.
-	* ScreenGrid - An on-screen controller of user definable size.
+	* GRScreenGrid - An on-screen controller of user definable size.
 Button events may be triggered with mouse and keyboard.
-	(* AbstractMonome - Superclass for all monomes.)
+	(* GRAbstractMonome - Superclass for all monomes.)
-		(* Monome40h - monome 40h.)
+		(* GRMonome40h - monome 40h.)
-		(* Monome64 - monome 64.)
+		(* GRMonome64 - monome 64.)
-		(* Monome128 - monome 128.)
+		(* GRMonome128 - monome 128.)
-		(* Monome256 - monome 256.)
+		(* GRMonome256 - monome 256.)
-	(* MPC500 - An Akai MPC 500.)
+	(* GRMPC500 - An Akai MPC 500.)

 ## Extending Grrr